TheBigRJM/assignment/README.md

 ## 2. Guidance and use limitations based on sample data provided

-A sample of data has been provided to demonstrate the capability of the program (name of data)
+A sample of data has been provided to demonstrate the capability of the program, this can be found in data

 ## 3.